-1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation and in the case of Guyana, the Guyana Civil Aviation Authority, and any person or agency authorized to perform functions exercised by the Department of Transportation or the Guyana Civil Aviation Authority;

-2. "Agreement" means this Agreement and any amendments thereto;

-3. "Air transportation" means the public carriage by aircraft of passengers, baggage, cargo, and mail, separately or in combination, scheduled or charter, for remuneration or hire;

-4. "Airline of a Party" means an airline that has received its Air Operator's Certificate (AOC) from and has its principal place of business in the territory of that Party;
+- 1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation and, in the case of Belize, the Ministry of Tourism and Civil Aviation, or their successors, and any person or agency authorized to perform functions exercised by the Department of Transportation or the Ministry of Tourism and Civil Aviation, or their successors; - 2.
+"Agreement" means this Agreement and any amendments thereto; - 3.
+"Air transportation" means the public carriage by aircraft of passengers, baggage, cargo, and mail, separately or in combination, scheduled or charter, for remuneration or hire; - 4.
+"Airline of a Party" means an airline that has received its Air Operator's Certificate (AOC) from and has its principal place of business in the territory of that Party;

-5. "Convention" means the Convention on International Civil Aviation, done at Chicago December 7, 1944, and includes:

-a. any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and b. any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties;

-6. "Full cost" means the cost of providing service plus a reasonable charge for administrative overhead;

-7. "International air transportation" means air transportation that passes through the airspace over the territory of more than one State;

-8. "Price" means any fare, rate, or charge for the carriage of passengers, baggage, or cargo (excluding mail) in air transportation, including surface transportation in connection with international air transportation, charged by airlines, including their agents, and the conditions governing the availability of such fare, rate, or charge;

-9. "Stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo, or mail in air transportation;

-10. "Territory" means the land areas, internal waters, and territorial sea under the sovereignty of a Party; and

-11. "User charge" means a charge imposed on airlines for the provision of airport, airport environmental, air navigation, or aviation security facilities or services including related services and facilities.
+- 5. "Convention" means the Convention on International Civil Aviation, done at Chicago December 7, 1944, and includes: - a. any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - b. any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties; - "Full cost" means the cost of providing service plus a reasonable charge for administrative overhead; - 7.
+"International air transportation" means air transportation that passes through the airspace over the territory of more than one State; - 8.
+"Price" means any fare, rate, or charge for the carriage of passengers, baggage, or cargo (excluding mail) in air transportation, including surface transportation in connection with international air transportation, charged by airlines, including their agents, and the conditions governing the availability of such fare, rate, or charge; - 9.
+"Stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo, or mail in air transportation; - 10.
+"Territory" means the land areas, internal waters, and territorial sea under the sovereignty of a Party; and - 11.
+"User charge" means a charge imposed on airlines for the provision of airport, airport environmental, air navigation, or aviation security facilities or services including related services and facilities.

-Grant of Rights
+Article 2 Grant of Rights

-1. Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party:

-- (a) the right to fly across its territory without landing; - (b) the right to make stops in its territory for non-traffic purposes;

-(c) the right to perform international air transportation between points on the following routes:

-- (i) for airlines of the United States, from points behind the United States via the United States and intermediate points to any point or points in Guyana and beyond; and for all-cargo service, between Guyana and any point or points; - (ii) for airlines of Guyana, from points behind Guyana via Guyana and intermediate points to any point or points in the United States and beyond; and for all-cargo service, between the United States and any point or points; and - (d) the rights otherwise specified in this Agreement. - 2.
+- 1. Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party: - a. the right to fly across its territory without landing; - b. the right to make stops in its territory for non-traffic purposes; - c. the right to perform international air transportation between points on the following routes: - (i) for airlines of the United States, from points behind the United States via the United States and intermediate points to any point or points in Belize and beyond; and for all-cargo service, between Belize and any point or points; - (ii) for airlines of Belize, from points behind Belize via Belize and intermediate points to any point or points in the United States and beyond; and for all-cargo service, between the United States and any point or points; and - d. the rights otherwise specified in this Agreement. - 2.
 Each airline of a Party may, on any or all flights and at its option: - a. operate flights in either or both directions; - b. combine different flight numbers within one aircraft operation;